-- 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
+- Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
 On the Playback tab, select the name of the digital output device. - 3.
-Click Set Default, and then click OK.
+Select Set Default, and then select OK.